Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 - European Commission submission and voting status

-- formal recognition or local approval in Germany, France, Italy, Spain, Poland, Lithuania, Belgium and the Nordics
+- formal recognition or local approval in Germany, France, Italy, Spain, Poland, Belgium and the Nordics

 - Tesla support-page changes by country